 24/7 Self Service

 Self-service options enable customers to solve issues on their own.
 This could be through accessing an online knowledge base, FAQs or tutorials.
 Or it could mean that customers interact with AI-powered virtual assistants to resolve an issue.
 So instead of talking to an agent, they can save time by communicating with voice or touch-tone inputs.
 According to a global survey, 67% indicated that they prefer self-service over speaking directly to an agent.
 Perhaps another reason that customers prefer virtual assistance is that it is available 24/7.
-So, if an issue arises after hours, they can get resolution without having to wait until the following day.
+So, if an issue arises after hours, they can get a resolution without having to wait until the following day.

-Virtual assistants not only save time for the customer and can improve the customer experience, they can also save money for the business.
+Virtual assistants not only save time for the customer and can improve the customer experience, but they can also save money for the business.
 For one thing, virtual assistants can handle large volumes of interactions at once.
 This can significantly reduce the number of calls coming into the contact center, which can potentially lower staffing costs.
 As AI continues to evolve, virtual assistants will become an even more reliable and flexible must-have self-service choice for customer care.

 In addition to leveraging AI as a self-service option, AI can assist contact center agents to significantly reduce the time it takes to resolve customer issues.
-Machine learning and AI can comb through massive amounts of data in seconds to provide answers to agents almost instantaneously that can help them effectively address customer issues, questions and complaints that AI-powered self-service cannot solve on its own.
+Machine learning and AI can comb through massive amounts of data in seconds to provide answers to agents almost instantaneously that can help them effectively address customer issues, questions, and complaints that AI-powered self-service cannot solve on its own.

-Although many customers, particularly Millennials and Generation Xers, are happy to leverage virtual assistants for first-level service, as soon as they run into a snag or need help with a more complex issue, they still prefer to talk to a person.
+Although many customers, particularly Millennials and Generation Xers, are happy to leverage virtual assistants for the first-level service, as soon as they run into a snag or need help with a more complex issue, they still prefer to talk to a person.
 But when they do get to an agent, they want the agent to have all the background information they need and understand their issue.
 That’s where AI can enhance agent decision-making to speed time to resolution.

 By harnessing the power of AI, businesses can uncover customer behavior patterns and tap into interaction history to develop detailed customer profiles and deliver personalized experiences.
 So, when a customer calls into a contact center, the agent can greet the customer by name, know if the customer is a loyalty program member, and have at least some idea of why they might be calling.
 Businesses can also offer personalized recommendations.
 In addition to improving the customer experience, this level of service can boost engagement.